section-engineering-education/engineering-education/content/articles/how-to-plot- multiple-marker-on-leaflet-map-using-jquery/index.md

 ![gif](marker.gif)

 #### Conclusion
 In conclusion, we learned how to add multiple markers using geojson, through file upload and with the use of a simple front-end modal, all with Vanilla javascript, jquery, bootstrap and leaflet.js.

-You can find the entire code [here](https://github.com/muyiwexy/plot-multiple-markers).
+[Here](https://github.com/muyiwexy/plot-multiple-markers) is a link to the entire code and source files.